prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - Animation: No Animation (only if computer is lagging)
     - (light or dark--top-bar) Notification Banner Position: Top End
 - Mouse Follows Focus by LeonMatthes (Disable on multi-monitor setups)
-- (light or dark--top-bar) Mpris Label by moon-0xff
+- (light or dark--top-bar) Media Label and Controls (Mpris Label) by moon-0xff
   - Panel
+    - Icon
+      - Show source icon: off
+    - Position
       - Extension place: center
       - Left padding: 0
       - Right padding: 0
   - Label
     - Hide when paused: Off
     - Max string length (each field): 150
     - Button placeholder (can be left empty): Empty
     - Divider string (you can use spaces): " by "
     - Visible fields and order: title artist none
-    - Show source icon: off
   - Controls
     - Mouse bindings
       - Left click action: play/pause